maikg/MaSQLine/README.md

 > and [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-manager.html).

 When building queries, the query objects need to know what types to map the selected columns and condition params to.
-Most of the time, this can be inferred from the `Schema` and by following a few naming conventions when referring to columns.
+Most of the time, this can be inferred from the `Schema` by following a few naming conventions when referring to columns.

 ### Usage